alexirpan/alexirpan.github.io/_posts/2018-02-21-blog-paper.markdown

 date:   2018-02-21 01:01:00 -0800
 ---

-I've been blown away by the reception to my most recent "Deep RL Doesn't Work Yet" blog post.
+I've been blown away by the reception to my most recent "[Deep RL Doesn't Work Yet]({% post_url 2018-02-14-rl-hard %})" blog post.
 In retrospect, it was a perfect storm - I spent a lot of time on the post, it was about a popular subject, most people agreed with the post's overarching message, and yet very few people had written about it.
-That left room for me.

 To any new readers I might have: prepare to be disappointed.
 There is a good chance I'll never write anything as good or as popular again.
 It's a weird